 - Lunch and Dinner during the staying in Kathmandu city.

-- Any kinds of battery charges, laundry service, phone calls and hot shower during the trekking.
+- Any kinds of battery charges, laundry service, phone calls, and hot showers during the trekking.

-- Personal nature expenses, any drinks and bar bills.
+- Personal nature expenses, and bar bills.

-- Any donation and monuments entrance fees.
+- Any donation and monument entrance fees.

 - Any other things which are not mentioned above

-Question: Is pick up service available on my arrival day in Kathmandu?
+Question: Is pick-up service available on my arrival day in Kathmandu?

-Question: Do I need the experience to do Lumba sumba pass trek?
+Question: Do I need the experience to do Lumba Sumba pass trek?

-Question: What kind of accommodation can I expect on Lumba sumba pass trekking?
+Question: What kind of accommodation can I expect on Lumba Sumba pass trekking?

 Answer: We provide you tourist standard accommodation in Kathmandu and available local guest house accommodation during the trekking route.
-We do also provide tented accommodation while above Gunsa to base camp section.
-However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.
+We do also provide tented accommodation while above Gunsa to the base camp section.
+However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent them while you are in Kathmandu.

-Question: What kind of food can I expect in Lumba sumba pass hiking?
+Question: What kind of food can I expect in Lumba Sumba pass hiking?

-Question: How do I get drinking water on Lumba sumba pass treks?
+Question: How do I get drinking water on Lumba Sumba pass treks?

 Question: Can I charge my digital camera or other batteries on my trip?